vpelss/AppImage-creation-using-shell/README.md

-# AppImage creation using shell
+# AppImage like creation using shell

 Alternate shell version to create an AppImage.